rft0/imjector/README.md

 ![](https://github.com/epsilonr/imjector/blob/main/img/ss0.png)

 ## Building
-If you don't want to tackle with building you can downlaod pre-compiled binaries from [here](https://github.com/rft0/imjector/releases).
+If you don't want to tackle with building you can download pre-compiled binaries from [here](https://github.com/rft0/imjector/releases).

 ### Requirements
 * MSVC